 Ms. Sill is a member of the Board of Trustees of Longwood Gardens and chairs its Investment Committee.
-She is a member of the Delaware Community Foundation’s Investment Committee.
-Ms. Sill is a Trustee of the Christiana Care Health System and a member of its Investment Committee.
+Ms. Sill is a Trustee of the Christiana Care Health System and chairs its Investment Committee.
 Ms. Sill served a three-year term on the Federal Reserve Bank of Philadelphia’s Economic Advisory Council.

 Ms. Sill was awarded a Bachelor of Arts degree, magna cum laude, in Economics and Philosophy from Wellesley College.
 She was elected to Phi Beta Kappa and was a Durant Scholar.
 She holds an MBA from Harvard University and was awarded both the CFA and CAIA charters.